Adriaan Bax, Ph.D.

 Biophysical Nuclear Magnetic Resonance Spectroscopy Section, Laboratory of Chemical Physics

-Our first area of interest is in improving the accuracy of biomolecular structures determined by nuclear magnetic resonance (NMR) data.
-We are especially interested in developing the following: (a) better measurement techniques for interproton distances and dihedral angles from nuclear Overhauser effects (NOE) and J couplings, and (b) a quantitative relation between molecular structure and chemical shift(s) anisotropy.
+- Improving the accuracy of biomolecular structures determined by NMR data.
+We are especially interested in developing the following: (a) better measurement techniques for interproton distances and dihedral angles from nuclear Overhauser effects (NOE) and J couplings, and (b) further development of quantitative relations between molecular structure and chemical shifts as well as chemical shift anisotropy.

 Applying our Research

 Deeper understanding of macromolecular structures and their dynamic properties will improve our knowledge of how biology works at the molecular level and provide insights into complex diseases, including a number of amyloid diseases, incl.
 Alzheimer’s, diabetes, and Parkinson’s disease.
 Work is geared in particular at obtaining an in-depth understanding of the initial nucleating events that lead to oligomer and fibril formation.

 A second area of intense focus is on obtaining a better understanding of proteins involved in HIV replication.
 In particular, we are focused on the HIV-1 surface glycoprotein gp41 and its structural transition that occurs when the virus engages and enters a human host cell.

 Further technological improvements are needed at all levels, ranging from very fundamental issues such as the relation between chemical shift and local structure, enhanced methods to extract chemical shift and other structural restraints from complex NMR spectra, to the development of computationally sophisticated procedures at the interface between molecular modeling and classical experimental structure determination.
 Together, this will expedite the process and extend the applicability of NMR spectroscopy to ever larger and more complex systems.

 - Robert A. Welch Award in Chemistry, 2018